• Skip to primary navigation

 Black beans, corn, tomatoes over rice topped with avocado and cheese and served in a blue and green bowl.

-• It's also great for picky eaters because you can serve the beans next to the rice.
+• It’s a great black beans recipe for toddlers and great for picky eaters because you can serve the beans next to the rice.
 If beans are a food your child doesn’t eat, just keep offering.
 It can take MANY tries for a child to accept a new food.

-• The perfect afternoon snack.
+• A hearty black bean snack.
 As kids get older they often need a second lunch after school and this is an easy one to reheat on their own.

 • Reheats well for a thermos lunch the next day and weekend lunches.
 This one is back in my "go-to meals" rotation on a regular basis.
 Especially for lunches and snacks served over rice with grated cheese, avocado, and sour cream I often make a double batch of it along with some rice over the weekend so there's plenty for the week.